British Association for Counselling and Psychotherapy: History

 In 1978, the headquarters were relocated from London to Rugby courtesy of the National Marriage Guidance Council which provided free accommodation to help the association establish itself.
 The Association is now located in Lutterworth.

 In September 2000, the Association recognised that it no longer represented only those involved in counselling, but also psychotherapy, and changed its name to the British Association for Counselling and Psychotherapy.

 In September 2017, the branding was refreshed introducing a new logo, colour scheme, typeface and the slogan "counselling changes lives", based on a belief in the impact and benefits of the profession.
 This was Highly Commended in the 2018 memcom membership excellence awards stating that it "found success over various mediums" and "had a clear rationale for the brand relaunch and a strong proposition that counselling changes lives".

 In November 2019, the membership was reported to have surpassed 50,000, prompting the Association to share celebratory and rewarding comments from its members as a way to mark the achievement.
+Individual members pay £178 per year for membership.

+In October 2024, investigations led by the i newspaper showed that regulation of counsellors and psychotherapists was inadequate and exposed vulnerable members of the public to exploitation by 'rogue therapists'.
+These concerns were echoed by leading mental health campaigners and by members of the UK Parliament.
+Tougher regulation was called for.

 Governance

-BACP is a company limited by guarantee and a registered charity, monitored by the Charity Commission to ensure that aims are charitable and funds used for the benefit of its members and communities in which they are active.
+BACP is a company limited by guarantee and a registered charity, monitored by the Charity Commission to ensure that aims are charitable and funds used for the benefit of the public and in particular, those who receive counselling and psychotherapy, and for public education.
 BACP follows the Charity Commission's Charity Governance Code as a tool for continuous improvement.

 The governing instrument is the Memorandum and Articles of the Association.

 The Trustees, known collectively as the Board of Governors, govern the Association.

 Committees

-BACP operates six committees, with volunteer input, to oversee the activities of the association:
+BACP operates four governance committees to oversee the activities of the association: